On Nilpotent Multipliers of Pairs of Groups: Abstract

 \section{Abstract}

 In this paper, we determine the structure of the nilpotent multipliers of all pairs $(G,N)$ of finitely generated abelian groups where $N$ admits a complement in $G$.
-We also show that every nilpotent pair of groups of class at most $k$ with non trivial $c$-nilpotent multiplier does not admit any $c$-covering pair, for all $c>k$.
-Moreover, some inequalities for the nilpotent multiplier of a pair of finite groups and their factor groups are given.
+Moreover, some inequalities for the nilpotent multipliers of pairs of finite groups and their factor groups are given.